JasonHyun/MiFoodTech/design/design-journey.md

 TODO: Revise this questionnaire.
 Add/remove questions. etc.
 TODO: Make sure the site's scope is the right "size" for this project: not too big, not too small.

-Things that you should expect from the project website:
-  - A polished, professional static (the content does not change) website.
-  - A site with around 5 reasonably sized pages.
-  - A design that works on desktop computers, tablets, and mobile devices.
-  - A website refined and tested with users who are part of your intended audience.
-Things that cannot be part of the project website:
-- Forms.
-Any type of form; contact forms; mailing list forms; request forms; etc.
--  Search.
-Search is beyond on introductory level course.
-- Complex interaction like an e-commerce system; no shopping carts.
-- Anything that needs "login/logout functionally.
-- Centralized storage (e.g. web server and/or database) of information collected from users.
--  Hosting for your website; putting your website on the internet.

 ## Client Description (Milestone 1)